Microscopic Model building for Black Hole Membranes from Constraints of Symmetry: Continuum limit and modelling horizon-fluid

-where, $a, b$ are constants.
+where $a, b$ are constants.
 Let the value of the entropy functional ${\cal S}$ in the quasi-stationary state by ${\cal S}_{QS}$ and the stationary state by ${\cal S}_{S}$, respectively.
 Note that ${\cal S}_S$ is the global maximum for entropy functional ${\cal S}$.
-We assume that the process of going from ${\cal S}_{QS}$ to ${\cal S}_{S}$ is a slow physical process so that equilibrium thermodynamics can be used to describe the quasi-stationary state.
+We assume that the process of going from ${\cal S}_{QS}$ to ${\cal S}_{S}$ is a slow physical process so that we can use equilibrium thermodynamics to describe the quasi-stationary state.
 For the microscopic model of the horizon-fluid, this means that the ground state of the deformed CFT evolves slowly into a state of CFT.
-The slow evolution implies that the deformed CFT vacuum likely to possess some of the symmetries of a CFT state.
-This is reminiscent of the adiabatic evolution of a quantum state, however, it is not the same.
+The slow evolution implies that the deformed CFT vacuum is likely to possess some of the symmetries of a CFT state.
+This is reminiscent of the adiabatic evolution of a quantum state.

 Rewriting (\ref{SMFT}) in terms of the horizon-area at equilibrium, we get,